cysouw/diathesis/text/c02_structure.md

 b.
 Du störst.
 :::

-In contrast, the verb *stottern* 'to stutter' is classified here as an example of object addition [@next], although there is no formal differentiation from the previous example with object drop [@last].
+In contrast, the verb *stottern* 'to stutter' is classified here as an example of a covert object addition [@next], although there is no formal differentiation from the previous example of a covert object drop [@last].
 The intuition is that *stottern* is basically intransitive (and any accusative object is thus added), while *stören* is basically transitive (and any missing object is thus dropped).
 Correlated with this proposed difference is the fact that covert object addition with *stottern* has an ~~added result~~ interpretation [@next b].
 However, it remains to be seen whether there is really a substantive difference between these two kinds of verbs (see [@sec:case-accusative-addition] for an extensive discussion).

 ::: ex
 ~~Covert objective (added result) [Ø › OBJ]~~

 a.
 Er stotterte.
 b.
 Er stotterte eine Entschuldigung. \
-   (= Er stotterte, und das Resultat ist eine Entschuldigung.)
+   (= Er stotterte, und das Resultat davon ist eine Entschuldigung.)
 :::

 #### Locatives & delocatives {#sec:intro-locative-delocative}

-A ~~Locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational phrase to the clause.
+A ~~locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational phrase to the clause.
 For example, the transitive *befehlen* 'to order' marks the ordered person as an accusative [@next a].
-With an (directional) locative phrase *an die Front* 'to the frontline' the sentence obtains a caused-motion reading [@next b], see [@sec:prepositions-transitive-location-as-result].
+With a (directional) locative phrase *an die Front* 'to the frontline' the sentence obtains a caused-motion reading [@next b], see [@sec:prepositions-transitive-location-as-result].
 Note that there is no profound association between such a *locative diathesis* and the widespread phenomenon of a *locative case*.
 Both terms simply use the term 'locative' to describe the fact that the marking of location is concerned.

 ::: ex
 ~~Locative (caused motion) [Ø › PBJ]~~